 There are a lot of things I’d like to have on hand in an urban survival situation.

-A crow bar is one (would make a great weapon and useful for breaking into locked buildings to find supplies and shelter).
-A camouflage tarp would be great too.
-But I’m not going to carry all of these things around with me every time I leave the house!
+A crowbar is one (it would make a great weapon and useful for breaking into locked buildings to find supplies and shelter).
+A camouflage tarp would be great, too.
+But I won’t carry all of these things around with me every time I leave the house!

 When building your altoids tin EDC, imagine the things you will need right away and might not be readily available.

-Sure, a crow bar would be nice to have…but I’m sure I could easily find a piece of scrap metal to use for self dense too…
+Sure, a crowbar would be nice to have…but I’m sure I could easily find a piece of scrap metal to use instead.

 Here are the main things you will want to consider:

-- Communication: How will you get in contact with your family or seek help?
+• Communication: How will you contact your family or seek help?

 What to Pack in Your Altoids Tin